-National currencies and bonds were lower, cryptocurrencies were higher, and equities and commodities were mixed.
-The largest gains were in Bitcoin and crude oil, which rose 6.9% and 3.7% respectively.
-The largest losses were in long term bonds, which declined 2.3%.
-The US Dollar was 1.5% lower.
+National currencies and bonds fell hard, and equities (other than gold stocks) moved lower.
+Cryptocurrencies and commodities were mixed.
+The week's biggest gains were in Ethereum and silver, up 14.0% and 11.5%.
+The largest losses were in cotton, which fell 7.8%.

 Stocks moved higher, cryptocurrencies pulled back, and other asset classes were mixed.
 The week's biggest moves were once again in commodities, as coffee rose 4.8% and cotton fell 3.9%.
 Other strong performers were palladium, up 3.8%, and the Euro STOXX, which gained 2.9%.